 Social media is a great avenue for introverts to build professional contacts.
-While meeting professionals at a job fair might sounds intimidating, contacting professionals via the web can be less stressful.
-There is time to craft and perfect résumés, emails, and responses while hiding behind the screen’s safety net.
+While meeting professionals at a job fair might sound overwhelming, contacting professionals and potential employers via the web can be less stressful.
+Communicating through your screen gives you time to craft and perfect résumés, emails, and responses.

-Social networking is a tricky business, but today’s up and coming professionals should be aware of the advantages and disadvantages of maintaining their pages.
-Properly maintaining online image is crucial to success in today’s market.
+Social networking takes time and effort, and today’s up and coming professionals should be aware of the advantages and disadvantages of maintaining their pages.
+Properly maintaining an online image is crucial to success in today’s job market.

 For More Help

-If you need help finding the perfect career, Florida National University students should visit the Job Placement Center.
-If you are not an FNU student, apply today!
-You will have access to this resource, along with others that are available to our students and alumni, daily.
+If you need help finding the perfect career, Florida National University students and graduates should visit the Job Placement Center for more help and information.
+Not yet an FNU student?
+Apply today!
+Not only will you be on your way toward a rewarding career, you will have access to our career services, along with other services that are available to our students and alumni.